Risk Minimization, Regret Minimization and Progressive Hedging Algorithms: Numerical results

+As mentioned in Section 3.1, it is often more convenient to handle regret minimization than to handle risk minimization directly.
+Therefore, our numerical test is devoted to problem \reff{2stage-linear-regret} for CVaR.

-In order to test the efficiency of PHA for regret minimization, we go beyond the seat allocation problem and test a series of randomly generated problems of form \reff{cvar} for different sizes of $A(\xi), B(\xi),c(\xi)$ and $d(\xi).$ The number of scenarios is fixed at 20 and the dimension of the decision variable $x$ rises from [10,10] to [50,50] in the two stages.
-We randomly generated 10 problems for each setting and use PHA to solve expectation minimization and CVaR minimization with $\alpha=0.5$, respectively.
+The number of scenarios is fixed at 20 and the dimension of the decision variable $x$ rises from [10,10] to [50,50] in the two stages, with randomly generated $A(\xi), B(\xi),c(\xi)$ and $d(\xi)$.
+For each setting, we generate 10 random problems and use PHA to solve the expectation minimization problems and the CVaR minimization problems with $\alpha=0.5$, respectively.

-Figure 2 and Table 2 shows the performance of PHA for expectation minimization and CVaR minimization.
+Figure 2 and Table 2 show the performance of PHA for expectation minimization and that of the modified PHA for CVaR minimization.
 From Figure 2, it is easy to see that the number of iterations to convergence grows steadily when the dimension of problems increases, while convergent time grows at faster rate for both expectation minimization and CVaR minimization ($\alpha=0.5$).
-In addition, it seems that it takes more iterations and time for CVaR minimization to converge than the expectation minimization, especially when problem dimension gets large.
+In addition, it seems that it takes much more iterations and time for CVaR minimization to converge than the expectation minimization, especially when problem dimension gets large.